-Next, based on the past sales figure or general trends, you need to determine the amount you expect to earn month-over-month from each of your income sources.
+Next, based on past sales figures or general trends, you need to determine the amount you expect to earn month-over-month from each of your income sources.
 However small an income source, make sure you account for each of them.

 Cash flow is another crucial component to consider in your budget.
-It is the account of cash that goes in and out of your business on a daily basis.
+It is the account of cash that goes in and out of your business daily.

-Cash flow is vital to keep an eye on your financial position at a point in time.
-Reviewing your cash flow weekly, or at least monthly, helps you find out if you have enough cash to pay for the costs, interests, and other expenses.
+Cash flow is vital to keep an eye on your financial position at any point in time.
+Reviewing your cash flow weekly, or at least monthly, helps you find out if you have enough cash to pay for the costs, interest, and other expenses.

 Including profit figures in the budget can be very useful for your business growth.
-Profit is what remains after deducting your income with expenditures.
+Profit is what remains after deducting your income from expenditures.